Skip to content

 "Timestamp expired"

-• Use Date.now() for current milliseconds
+• Use Date.now() for current milliseconds (not seconds)

 • Don't reuse old timestamps